sanskritsingh/Telling-Stories-with-Data-Page/Final_Project_Part_II.md

 <iframe title="Factors affecting Travel Patterns (2018)" aria-label="chart" id="datawrapper-chart-ABfU5" src="https://datawrapper.dwcdn.net/ABfU5/1/" scrolling="no" frameborder="0" style="border: none;" width="600" height="579"></iframe>

-We see that very few people consider assessing a country's infrastructure system for its **safety and security** as a factor before making their travel plans.
+As can be seen from the graph above, very few people consider assessing a country's infrastructure system for its **safety and security** as a factor before making their travel plans.
 Now that tourism and traveling can be associated with a majority of people, it becomes even more important to represent this data to the masses (specially people who travel regularly) so that they can take an informed decision.

 ## Planned changes based on Feedback
 To enable my data to communicate a better story, I thought to create a small story on **Storyboard** after modifying my title.
 My ultimate call to action from the data set selected is to